MooersLab/annotated-bibliography-org/README.md

 ![Screenshot 2024-08-17 at 1 30 54 PM](https://github.com/user-attachments/assets/eb5d5ee9-b110-4c37-b8ea-0a013a7529f4)

 I have also attached an Emacs configuration file (*init.el*) for working with manuscripts and annotated bibliographies in org-mode on macOS.
-This configuration includes the Vertico auto-completion stack and org-ref for managing bibliographies.
-It supports the use of pdf-tools for viewing PDFs inside of Emacs.
+This configuration includes the Vertico-Orderless-Corfu-Cape-Consult-Embark auto-completion stack, org-ref for managing bibliographies, and pdf-tools for viewing PDFs inside Emacs.
+This configuration depends on a handful of external packages.
+The *init.el* file takes 2-3 seconds to load.

+I swamped the *option* and *command keys* because I use the command key for the Meta key.
+I did not include org-agenda or org-roam.

 ## Sources of funding